zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 {% hint style="info" %}
-As shown in the example, we can get additional information about the current run using the `StepEnvironment`, something we will learn in more detail in the [advanced docs](../advanced-guide/fetch-metadata-within-steps.md).
+As shown in the example, we can get additional information about the current run using the `StepEnvironment`, which is explained in more detail in the [advanced docs](../advanced-guide/fetch-metadata-within-steps.md).
 {% endhint %}